amrita-sen/MemoryMatch-Game-GUI-Version/README.md

 This is a Graphical User Interface (GUI) version of an intellectual, yet fun, tile matching game that is intended to train concentration, patience, and short-term memory as the player attempts to match tiles on a displayed tile board.
 The program consists of 8 classes and uses a text file to allot each tile a "face-up" and "face-down" image.
-It also includes an embedded database component to store the date, player's username, and test score.
+It also includes an embedded database component to store the date, player's username, and score.
 The top ten high scores for the leadership board and the last high score, displayed for an existing player, are retrieved from the database. <br/>

 **Goal of the game:** With every tile flip, memorise the location of an image, and eventually match all the tiles on the tile board.<br/>